nhs-england-tools/repository-template/IMPROVEMENTS_PLAN.md

 ## PR index — what each PR is about

-All 20 PRs plus one optional tweak, with a one-line summary each; full detail is in the correspondingly named section below.
+All 22 PRs plus one optional tweak, with a one-line summary each; full detail is in the correspondingly named section below.
 They are listed in application order — raise them as a stack, each PR branched off the one above it; per-PR dependencies are called out in the _Status_ column and in the [Notes](#notes).
+**PR 22 is a fixed exception to "application order"**: it must be the very last commit on `v2`, applied immediately before merging `v2` into `main`, regardless of where it is raised in the stack — see its entry for why.

 | PR             | What it is about                                                                                                                                                                                                                                                                          | Status                                                                                |
 | -------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------- |